Feuerlabs/exometer/doc/exometer_slot_slide.md

 slot state would have a { Min, Max } tuple that is upadted with the smallest and largest values received during the period.
-At slot expiration the min/max tuple is simply stored, by the transformation MFA, in the histogram slots.
+At slot expiration the min/max tuple is simply stored, by the transformation fun, in the histogram slots.